codacy/codacy-codesniffer/docs/description/Zend_Files_ClosingTag.md

 $var = 1;
 ```

-Invalid: A closing php tag is included at the end of the file.
+Invalid: A closing PHP tag is included at the end of the file.
 ```
 <?php
 $var = 1;